Some of the important impacts of the HSSN in Boulder County (2011 – 2019):

 The primary function of the HSSN is to help fill significant gaps left by ongoing inadequate state and federal funding for health care, housing assistance, and other human services supports and programs.
 Its secondary function is to help attract additional funding from other sources.
 It has been and continues to be successful at both.
-Since 2010, the Human Services Safety Net initiative has raised nearly $38 million for these supports in Boulder County.
+Since 2010, the Human Services Safety Net initiative has raised over $60 million for these supports in Boulder County.
 Use of the tax is restricted to programs primarily that provide rental assistance, support for child protection, financial help for early childhood care and education, critical mental health and substance use supports, and sustained access to health and dental care for at-risk families and children.
 It can’t be used for capital, to build housing, or other purposes.
-See the ballot language linked at right for full details on what the HSSN must fund.
+See the ballot language at right for full details around what the HSSN must fund.

 Since 2011, tens of millions of dollars in HSSN funding has gone to the Boulder County Child Care Assistance Program (CCAP), a critical support for helping low-income parents and their children get quality child care and early childhood education opportunities.
 Because of this additional funding, Boulder County has been able to serve nearly twice the number of families and children than federal and state allocations support.
 With a significant boost from the Human Services Safety Net, CCAP supports both children and parents at the same time, so the community’s return on this “Two-Generation” investment over time is high – research indicates between 7 and 11 dollars for every one dollar spent.
 Boulder County’s successes in increasing investments in the CCAP program through HSSN have also helped prompt additional financial support for quality child care statewide.
 Despite the increased support levels in Boulder County, thousands of families are still in need of this assistance, and we continue to work to expand the service through visionary initiatives such as the Human Services Safety Net.